-Click Through Rate (CTR) is a key SEO factor in Google’s algorithm – the higher your CTR, the higher your position in the search results.
+Click-through rate (CTR) is a key SEO factor in Google’s algorithm – the higher your CTR, the higher your page will rank in the search results.

 This graphic from Neil Patel shows the relationship between CTR and Google Position:

-Here are five tips for increasing your Click Through Rate:
+Here are five tips for increasing your CTR:

 Dwell time, also called ‘time on page’, is one of the metrics that Google uses to rank pages.

-The reason dwell time is so important for Google is quite simple: the more time a person spends on your page the more likely it is that your content answered their search query.
+The reason dwell time is important for search engines is that the more time a person spends on your page the more likely it is that your content answered their search query.

 For some great tips on how to increase time on page have a look at my article Seven Best Ways To Increase Time On Page & Get Higher Rankings.

-It’s hard to get the average visitor go below the fold, as the following graphic shows:
+It’s hard to get the average visitor to go below the fold, as the following graphic shows:

 Dr. Jakob Nielson’s research shows that people spend a whopping 57% of their time above the “fold” (i.e. on the first screen of content).